-Such periods of power curtailment have been infrequent, occurring (when they do) generally during a 90-minute noontime period or between 5:00 and 6:30 in the evening.
-In all cases, these periods have been anticipated by the utility sufficiently far in advance to advise the college of the possibility; therefore, ample time has been provided to build up stored heat in the system.
-Actual boiler shutdowns are then initiated directly from the power company's midtown remote-control center, and no further load balancing is required.
+Such periods of power curtailment have been infrequent, occuring (when they do) generally during a 90-minute period or between 5:00 and 6:30 in the evening.
+In all cases, these periods have been anticipated by the utility sufficiently far in advance to advise the college of possibility; therefore, ample time has been provided to build up stored heat in the system.
+Actual boiler shutdown are then initiated directly from the power company's midtown remote-control center, and no further load-balancing is required at the college.